kakkarja/ClipperSaver/README.md

 - Setting an Environment Variable from a selected deconstructed file.

+**Delete Archive**

+- Delete a deconstruct file that has been archived.

 ## Take Note:
 - Useful for copying long password, data for api, etc.
 - ClipperSaver will collect the copied data and automatically fill every cells with the copied data.